Star cars sale: Elton John’s Daytona and Wayne Newton’s SL up for grabs - News Break

 Star cars sale: Elton John’s Daytona and Wayne Newton’s SL up for grabs

-They both had long-standing Las Vegas residencies, and now Sir Elton John and Wayne Newton both have unusual automobiles up for auction.
-Having previously exhausted our Elton puns when the Rocket Man’s Maserati went under the hammer, we’ll start with Wayne’s wonderfully weird 1981 Mercedes 380SL.
-In Wayne’s world the standard Benz wasn’t enough, so he turned to Long Island coachbuilder Niko Sokol.
-The boat-tailed convertible is equipped with a foldable hardtop replacing both the fabric roof and the SL’s removable lid.
-The spare wheel sits atop the trunk, and the headlamps were moved inboard.
-There’s plenty of real gold to replace the brightwork, including the side vents, the center of the BBS wheels, and the wild door handles.
-Oddly, the interior is completely original.www.hagerty.com
+They both had long-standing Las Vegas residencies and now Sir Elton John and Wayne Newton both have unusual automobiles up for auction.
+Having previously exhausted our Elton puns when the Rocket Man‘s Maserati went under the hammer, we’ll start with Wayne’s wonderfully weird 1981 Mercedes 380SL.
+In Wayne’s world the standard Benz wasn’t enough so he turned to Long Island coachbuilder Niko Sokol.
+The boat-tailed convertible is equipped with a foldable hardtop replacing both the fabric roof and the SL’s removable lid, the spare wheel sits atop the trunk and the headlamps were moved inboard.
+There’s no sign of three-pointed star, but plenty of real gold to replace the brightwork, including side vents, the center of the BBS wheels and the wild door handles.
+Oddly, the interior is completely original.www.msn.com